The Department of Permits, Licenses, and Inspections issues the following Trade Licenses:

 PLI will accept relevant continuing education credits from accredited institutions as listed by:

 - The ICC Preferred Provider’s Directory.
-For a full list of current providers, visit https://ppp.iccsafe.org, and click on “Providers Directory.”
+For a full list of current providers, visit the ICC website, and click on “Providers Directory.”

 - The Pennsylvania Department of Labor and Industry’s (“PA DLI”) Uniform Construction Code continuing education providers.
-For a list of current providers, visit www.dli.pa.gov/ucc, and click on the “Continuing Education Providers” link.
+For a list of current providers, visit the Department of Labor and Industry website, and click on the “Continuing Education Providers” link.

 - The International Union of Operating Engineers (“IUOE”) and the Occupational Safety and Health Administration (“OSHA”) for relevant courses and trainings for Stationary Power Engineers.